A Detail Tutorial On HTML Injection, Example, Prevention, Mitigation – DSDeepak Gautam

 How to Test against HTML Injection?

-When testing manually if an HTML Injection is possible, then simple HTML code could be entered – For HTML injection example, to check if the text would be displayed.
+When testing manually if an HTML Injection is possible, then simple HTML code could be entered – For an HTML injection example, to check if the text would be displayed.
 There is no point to test with a very complicated HTML code, the simple code may be enough to check if it is being displayed.

 For Example, it may be simple tags with text: <h1>HTML Injection testing</h1>